shuai-xu/flink/docs/dev/table/tableApi.md

 </div>
 </div>

 The `Window` parameter defines how rows are mapped to windows. `Window` is not an interface that users can implement.
-Instead, the Table API provides a set of predefined `Window` classes with specific semantics, which are translated into underlying `DataStream` or `DataSet` operations.
+Instead, the Table API provides a set of predefined `Window` classes with specific semantics, which are translated into underlying `DataStream` operations.
 The supported window definitions are listed below.

 #### Tumble (Tumbling Windows)